hriaz17/hw1-java/README.md

 - `src/main/resources/Docs.txt`
 - `src/test/java/csc583/TestQ5.java`

-**Note: The file `src/main/resources/Docs.txt` is the input file you must use (or would have started using) as per hw3 guidelines.
+**Note: The file `src/main/resources/Docs.txt` is the input file you must use (or would have started using) as per Homework 1 guidelines.
 Please don't edit it.**

 # Test your code